Music connects you with who you are and where you’ve been.

 Every 6 minutes someone is diagnosed with dementia in Australia.
 There are currently 400,000 Australians living with dementia – this number is expected to more than double by 2050.

-Baptistcare’s Dementia Enrichment Project is delighted to launch the Baptistcare Music Connection Program for our aged care residents living with dementia.
+Baptistcare’s Dementia Enrichment Project is delighted to present the Baptistcare Music Connection Program for our aged care residents living with dementia.

 Our capacity to listen and respond to music is stored in one of the areas of the brain last affected by the progression of dementia.
 It is closely linked to our emotions and long-term memories.